* ActorAllusion: Creator/ErinFitzgerald, who voices Elle Eedee, "voices" [[Characters/LeagueOfLegends Sona]], another blue haired popular musician/DJ.

 ** Posea Reef's prototype and artwork show that she was going to have gills on her face, but the final doll lacks these.

-** Pre-reboot, a live action movie was planned.
+** The long-awaited crossover with ''EverAfterHigh'', a Fall 2016 TV special named ''Feary Tale'', got cancelled due to the changes the franchises went through.
 The Monster High Youtube channel released some or the storyboards and their scratch tracks on Youtube in [[Series/MysteryScienceTheater3000 MST3K-esque]] short clips as "The Lost Movie", indirectly confirming that it fell through.
-The movie would have centered around the long-awaited crossover with Franchise/EverAfterHigh, and there was even a scratch track for the trailer.

 * ''Boo York, Boo York'' is the only line of dolls so far to include dolls of every standard body size (little sister-2, in fact-, standard, big sister, and male.)
 Since the stand design is new, it is also the only line with a different stand and all of the body types.